harishravi121/3danaglyphcodesandtextangs/README.md

 Improved from https://codemyui.com/anaglyph-3d-red-blue-text-effect/

 Language 3d lang codes and texts have to spoken out and recorded for best effects.
 I will put a few online.
+Thanks to google translate too!